Crispy Grilled Campfire Potato Wedges

 Step 4

-I had to do this in batches because my grill pan could only fit 6 wedges at a time.
-I placed the grilled wedges back on the same sheet of aluminum foil until all were done.
+I grilled mine in batches since my grill pan only fit 6 wedges at a time.
+Once done, I placed the grilled wedges back onto the same sheet of aluminum foil until they were all ready to serve.

 Step 5

-These wedges are worthy of eating on their own, but if you’re having them as a side dish as we did, wrap them with aluminum foil and set aside until everything else is ready.
-Then simply reheat them in their foil package.
+These wedges are delicious on their own, but if you’re serving them as a side, wrap them in aluminum foil and set them aside until the rest of your meal is ready.
+You can reheat them in their foil package just before serving.

 I may earn a small commission from some of the links on this page if you make a purchase, at no extra cost to you.
 I only recommend products I genuinely believe in and already have or would purchase myself.